 Property taxes are levied on the assets of an individual or business.
-There are different types of property taxes, with recurrent taxes on immovable property (such as property taxes on land and buildings) the only one levied by all countries covered.
-Other types of property taxes include estate, inheritance, and gift taxes, net wealth taxA wealth tax is imposed on an individual’s net wealth, or the market value of their total owned assets minus liabilities.
-A wealth tax can be narrowly or widely defined, and depending on the definition of wealth, the base for a wealth tax can vary. es, and taxes on financial and capital transactions.
+There are different types of property taxes, with recurrent taxes on immovable property (such as property taxes on land and buildings) the only ones levied by all countries covered.
+Other types of property taxes include estate, inheritance, and gift taxes, net wealth taxes, and taxes on financial and capital transactions.

 Note: This is part of a map series in which we examine tax revenue sources in Europe.